NetBios Penetration Testing Fundamentals

 Worms like Conficker (also known as Downadup) targeted NetBIOS vulnerabilities to spread across networks rapidly.
 These worms exploited weaknesses in NetBIOS implementations to infect vulnerable systems, creating botnets for malicious activities.

-NetBIOS Exploits
+NetBIOS Exploitation

 NetBIOS Name Service Spoofer